-Trump cheers Kanye for ‘great service to the Black Community,’ thanks Chance the Rapper
+Trump cheers Kanye for ‘great service to the Black Community,’ thanks Chance The Rapper

 Trump responded earlier by thanking him and calling his tweetstorm “very cool.”

-West responded by tweeted out a picture of his signed “MAGA” hat.
+West responded by tweeting out a picture of his signed “MAGA” hat.
 He also clarified, apparently pushed to do so by his wife Kim Kardashian West, that he doesn’t agree “with everything Trump does."

 Kanye had caused a similar hubbub during the presidential transition when he appeared at Trump Tower and met briefly with the then-president elect.